 The Directors believe that they have complied with the requirements of the ICAV Act with regard to the accounting records by employing personnel with the appropriate expertise and by providing adequate resource to the financial function.
 The accounting records of the Fund are maintained by Prescient Fund Services (Ireland) Limited, 35 Merrion Square, Dublin 2, Ireland (the "Manager" and "Administrator").

 Soft commission arrangements

-There were no soft commission arrangements affecting the Fund during the years ended 30 June 2022 or 30 June 2021.
+There were no soft commission arrangements affecting the Fund during the year ended 30 June 2023 (2022: \$nil).

 Events during the year